 Mike Lindblom has written for 30 years for newspapers in Washington state, specializing in transportation since 2002 at The Seattle Times.
 He focuses on the engineering and strategy behind big projects like bridges, tunnels, busways, trains, and even monorails.
 He sometimes explores traffic safety crises, including distracted driving.
 Mike was born in Seattle and earned a history degree at Whitman College in Walla Walla.
 Email Mike and follow him on Twitter.

 Michelle Baruchman is the engagement editor for Traffic Lab.
 Before joining The Seattle Times, she reported on the Georgia legislature for The Atlanta Journal-Constitution and worked on audience engagement strategies at The Washington Post and The New York Times.
-She is a graduate of the University of Georgia.
 Email Michelle and follow her on Twitter.

 Richard Wagoner edits the Traffic Lab team.
 He’s been with The Seattle Times since 2003, supervising coverage areas that have include health, science, politics and state government.
 He was metro editor when The Times won the 2015 Pulitzer Prize for breaking news coverage.
 Email Richard and follow him on Twitter.